kentshenlim/Replicated-iOS-Calculator/README.md

 that number, but return the last answer instead.
 Key pressed: 1 + 1 = 3 =
 Fix: When digits pressed, if the operatorArray is empty and the numberArray is not empty, empty the numberArray to remove the last answer.

+2) If +/- is pressed first followed by a digit, the number will start with 0.
+Key pressed: pm 1
+Fix: Operate only if currentDisplay != 0

 # Image Credits
 icon.png: https://pnghut.com/png/RDcWqJiKEw/scientific-calculator-symbol-mathematics-logo-transparent-png